Glade Interface Designer: Cambalache

 Cambalache (/kambaˈlat͡ʃe/) is a free and open-source rapid application development (RAD) tool designed for creating user interfaces with GTK 4.
 It is designed as a successor to Glade, with a focus on supporting the GTK 4 library while maintaining compatibility with GTK 3.
 Cambalache is geared toward developers working within the GNOME ecosystem.
-Cambalache's design emphasizes the Model-View-Controller (MVC) architecture, ensuring separation between the UI components and the business logic of applications.
+Cambalache's design emphasizes the model–view–controller (MVC) architecture, ensuring separation between the UI components and the business logic of applications.

-The UI editing workspace is driven by a separate process called Merengue which interfaces with Casilda, a Wayland compositor embedded in a GTK widget.
+For rendering the UI preview, Cambalache uses Casilda, a Wayland compositor embedded in a GTK widget.
 This architectural choice improves stability by separating the user interface preview from the main application.
+Casilda utilizes the wlroots library and supports native rendering via dmabufs, allowing client applications to use hardware-accelerated graphics.
 This separation enables the system to handle different GTK versions efficiently, ensuring the rendered UI accurately mirrors the application's appearance and behavior.